The tempered disk and the tempered cohomology: Notation

 \item All along the present work, $K$ will be a nonarchimedean complete field of characteristic $0$, with valuation ring $\intv$, maximal ideal $\mathfrak{m}$ and residue field $k$ (of characteristic $p$).
 The absolute value on $K$ will be denoted by $\abs{\cdot}_{K}$.
 Then $\sf{Vec}_{K}$ will denote the category of vector spaces over $K$, $\BornK$ will be the category of bornological modules over $K$, $\CBornK$ will be the category of complete bornological modules over $K$.

-\item If with $R$ we indicate a nonarchimedean Banach ring ( we will specify if $R$ is defined over $K$ or not), with absolute value $\abs{\cdot}_R$, then by $\BanR$ we mean the category of Banach modules over $R$ and if $M\in\BanR$, its norm will be denoted by $\norm{\cdot}_{M}$.
-By $\wotimes_{R}$ we understand the completed tensor product over $R$ ( see \cite[Subsection 2.1.7]{BoschAna} for the definition).
+\item If $R$ is a nonarchimedean Banach ring, with norm $\abs{\cdot}_R$, then by $\BanR$ we mean the category of Banach modules over $R$ and if $M\in\BanR$, its norm will be denoted by $\norm{\cdot}_{M}$.
+By $\wotimes_{R}$ we understand the completed tensor product over $R$ (see \cite[Subsection 2.1.7]{BoschAna} for the definition).
 If $c\in\R_{> 0}$, $R_{c}$ will denote the object of $\BanR$ with the same underlying module of $R$ but with norm rescaled by $c$.